The Negative Side of Positive Thinking

-“I have always had a rather dark personality, a mixture of melancholy, pessimism and irony,” says Eric Wilson, an English professor at Wake Forest University in Winston-Salem, N.C.
+“I have always had a rather dark personality, a mixture of melancholy, pessimism and irony,” says Eric Wilson, an English professor at Wake Forest University in Winston-Salem, North Carolina.
 Throughout his life, family and friends have implored him to cheer up.
 He was instructed to smile more and scowl less—and perhaps seek counseling.
 Friends asked, “Why can’t you just be in a better mood?”

 “Everyone assumed there was something wrong with me,” Wilson says.